peteroupc/peteroupc.github.io/approxtheory.md

 [^51]: De Boor, C., "On Uniform Approximation by Splines", _Journal of Approximation Theory_ 1 (1968). [**https://doi.org/10.1016/0021-9045%2868%2990026-9**](https://doi.org/10.1016/0021-9045%2868%2990026-9) [**https://www.sciencedirect.com/science/article/pii/0021904568900269**](https://www.sciencedirect.com/science/article/pii/0021904568900269)

-[^52]: For example, if $f$ is continuous on a compact interval:<br>(1) The set of polynomials of degree up to $n$ on that interval, where $n$ is zero or a positive integer, has a "best approximation" to $f$ (De Villiers 2012, theorem 4.1.2).<br>(2) Any finite-dimensional subspace of continuous functions on that interval has a "best approximation" to $f$ (De Villiers 2012, theorem 4.1.1).<br>A _subspace_ of a set of functions is a subset of that set with the following property: If $f$ and $g$ are in the subset, so are $(f+g)$ and $(c\cdot f)$ for any number $c$.
+[^52]: For example, if $f$ is continuous on a compact interval:<br>(1) The set of polynomials of degree up to $n$ on that interval, where $n$ is zero or a positive integer, has a "best approximation" to $f$ (De Villiers 2012, theorem 4.1.2).<br>(2) Any finite-dimensional subspace of continuous functions on that interval has a "best approximation" to $f$ (De Villiers 2012, theorem 4.1.1).<br>A _subspace_ of a set of functions is a subset of that set (which can be that set itself) with the following property: If $f$ and $g$ are in the subset, so are $(f+g)$ and $(c\cdot f)$ for any number $c$.
 The subspace is _finite-dimensional_ if it is the smallest subspace that contains a finite set of functions.

-[^53]: This includes the case that $L$ reproduces all functions it maps to (for example, if $L$ maps to polynomials up to degree 5, it reproduces all such polynomials).

-[^54]: R.A.
+[^53]: R.A.
 DeVore and G.G.
 Lorentz, _Constructive Approximation_, 1993. [**https://link.springer.com/book/9783540506270**](https://link.springer.com/book/9783540506270)

-[^55]: Powell, Michael James David.
+[^54]: Powell, Michael James David.
 Approximation theory and methods.
 Cambridge University Press, 1981.

-[^56]: De Boor, C. (1982).
+[^55]: De Boor, C. (1982).
 Topics in multivariate approximation theory.
 In: Turner, P.R. (eds) Topics in Numerical Analysis.
 Lecture Notes in Mathematics, vol 965.
 Springer, Berlin, Heidelberg. [**https://doi.org/10.1007/BFb0063200**](https://doi.org/10.1007/BFb0063200)

-[^57]: In addition, chapter 5 of Rohwer's _Nonlinear Smoothing and Multiresolution Analysis_ discusses extensions to the Lebesgue inequality that apply to Lipschitz-continuous operators (both linear and nonlinear; see section "Bounds for Certain Nonlinear Operators" in this page).
+[^56]: In addition, chapter 5 of Rohwer's _Nonlinear Smoothing and Multiresolution Analysis_ discusses extensions to the Lebesgue inequality that apply to Lipschitz-continuous operators (both linear and nonlinear; see section "Bounds for Certain Nonlinear Operators" in this page).

-[^58]: However, Gavrea and Ivan ("[**A note on the fixed points of positive linear operators**](https://doi.org/10.1016/j.jat.2017.12.001)", _Journal of Approximation Theory_ (227), 2018) pointed out that there are positive linear operators besides the identity that reproduce all polynomials of the form $x^i$ where $i>0$.
+[^57]: However, Gavrea and Ivan ("[**A note on the fixed points of positive linear operators**](https://doi.org/10.1016/j.jat.2017.12.001)", _Journal of Approximation Theory_ (227), 2018) pointed out that there are positive linear operators besides the identity that reproduce all polynomials of the form $x^i$ where $i>0$.

-[^59]: Sablonniere, Paul.
+[^58]: Sablonniere, Paul.
 "A quadrature formula associated with a univariate spline quasi interpolant."
 BIT Numerical Mathematics 47.4 (2007): 825-837. [**https://doi.org/10.1007/s10543-007-0146-8**](https://doi.org/10.1007/s10543-007-0146-8)

-[^60]: It has been argued that the inequalities in this section apply to spline operators that reproduce every polynomial up to degree $d$, say, on _subintervals_ of their domain even though they map to more functions than polynomials on the _whole_ domain.
+[^59]: It has been argued that the inequalities in this section apply to spline operators that reproduce every polynomial up to degree $d$, say, on _subintervals_ of their domain even though they map to more functions than polynomials on the _whole_ domain.
 For example, compare&mdash;<br>Sablonnière, P. "Univariate spline quasi-interpolants and applications to numerical analysis."
 Rend.
 Sem.
 Mat.
 Univ.
 Pol.
 Torino 63.3 (2005), section 2, and<br>Sablonnière, P. "Quadratic spline quasi-interpolants on bounded domains of Rd, d= 1, 2, 3."
 Rend.
 Sem.
 Mat.
 Univ.
 Pol.
 Torino 61.3 (2003), matter after Remark 1,<br>with the operators in Lee, B-G., et al., "Some examples of quasi-interpolants constructed from local spline projectors", Mathematical methods for curves and surfaces, Oslo 2000 (2000), section 2, which were shown to reproduce all functions they map to.<br>But what stops us from subdividing the intervals further into, say, $10n$ subintervals of length $1/(10n)$, and inferring a much smaller error bound?
 Indeed, in this example, $L(f)$ then still equals a degree-2-or less polynomial at each of the new subintervals and reproduces polynomials of that kind at each of them.

-[^61]: Bede, Barnabás, and Sorin G. Gal.
+[^60]: Bede, Barnabás, and Sorin G. Gal.
 "Approximation by Nonlinear Bernstein and Favard-Szász-Mirakjan Operators of Max-Product Kind."
 Journal of Concrete & Applicable Mathematics 8.1 (2010).

-[^62]: Bede, Barnabás, Coroianu, Lucian, Gal, Sorin G., Approximation and Shape Preserving Properties of the Bernstein Operator of Max-Product Kind, International Journal of Mathematics and Mathematical Sciences, 2009, 590589, 26 pages, 2009. [**https://doi.org/10.1155/2009/590589**](https://doi.org/10.1155/2009/590589)
+[^61]: Bede, Barnabás, Coroianu, Lucian, Gal, Sorin G., Approximation and Shape Preserving Properties of the Bernstein Operator of Max-Product Kind, International Journal of Mathematics and Mathematical Sciences, 2009, 590589, 26 pages, 2009. [**https://doi.org/10.1155/2009/590589**](https://doi.org/10.1155/2009/590589)

-[^63]: Gal, Sorin G., and Constantin P. Niculescu. "[**Korovkin-type theorems for weakly nonlinear and monotone operators**](https://arxiv.org/abs/2206.14102v1)", arXiv:2206.14102v1 [math.FA], also in _Mediterranean Journal of Mathematics_ 20.2 (2023): 56. [**https://doi.org/10.1007/s00009-023-02271-y**](https://doi.org/10.1007/s00009-023-02271-y)
+[^62]: Gal, Sorin G., and Constantin P. Niculescu. "[**Korovkin-type theorems for weakly nonlinear and monotone operators**](https://arxiv.org/abs/2206.14102v1)", arXiv:2206.14102v1 [math.FA], also in _Mediterranean Journal of Mathematics_ 20.2 (2023): 56. [**https://doi.org/10.1007/s00009-023-02271-y**](https://doi.org/10.1007/s00009-023-02271-y)

-[^64]: DeVore, R. A. (1998).
+[^63]: DeVore, R. A. (1998).
 Nonlinear approximation.
 Acta Numerica, 7, 51–150. [**https://doi.org/10.1017/S0962492900002816**](https://doi.org/10.1017/S0962492900002816).

-[^65]: Gal, S.G., Niculescu, C.P.
+[^64]: Gal, S.G., Niculescu, C.P.
 Korovkin-Type Theorems for Weakly Nonlinear and Monotone Operators.
 Mediterr.
 J. Math.
 20, 56 (2023). [**https://doi.org/10.1007/s00009-023-02271-y**](https://doi.org/10.1007/s00009-023-02271-y)

-[^66]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.
+[^65]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.

-[^67]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constr Approx 57, 601–630 (2023). [**https://doi.org/10.1007/s00365-022-09608-y**](https://doi.org/10.1007/s00365-022-09608-y)
+[^66]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constr Approx 57, 601–630 (2023). [**https://doi.org/10.1007/s00365-022-09608-y**](https://doi.org/10.1007/s00365-022-09608-y)

-[^68]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.
+[^67]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.

-[^69]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments", Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)
+[^68]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments", Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)

-[^70]: Weisstein, Eric W. "Central Moment."
+[^69]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

-[^71]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).
+[^70]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).

-[^72]: Ibrahimoglu, B.A.
+[^71]: Ibrahimoglu, B.A.
 Lebesgue functions and Lebesgue constants in polynomial interpolation.
 J Inequal Appl 2016, 93 (2016). [**https://doi.org/10.1186/s13660-016-1030-3**](https://doi.org/10.1186/s13660-016-1030-3)

-[^73]: Schaeffer, A. C., and R. J. Duffin.
+[^72]: Schaeffer, A. C., and R. J. Duffin.
 "On some inequalities of S. Bernstein and W. Markoff for derivatives of polynomials."
 Bulletin of the American Mathematical Society 44.4 (1938): 289-297.

-[^74]: G.G.
+[^73]: G.G.
 Lorentz, "Inequalities and saturation classes of Bernstein polynomials", 1963.

-[^75]: Lorentz, G.G.
+[^74]: Lorentz, G.G.
 The degree of approximation by polynomials with positive coefficients.
 Math.
 Ann.
 151, 239–251 (1963). [**https://doi.org/10.1007/BF01398235**](https://doi.org/10.1007/BF01398235)

-[^76]: Holtz, O., Nazarov, F. & Peres, Y. New Coins from Old, Smoothly.
+[^75]: Holtz, O., Nazarov, F. & Peres, Y. New Coins from Old, Smoothly.
 Constr Approx 33, 331–363 (2011). [**https://doi.org/10.1007/s00365-010-9108-5**](https://doi.org/10.1007/s00365-010-9108-5)

-[^77]: $Q_{n,2}$ can also be seen as the Bernstein polynomial of a so-called _linear differential operator_: $1\cdot f^{(0)} + 0\cdot f^{(1)} + (\lambda(1-\lambda)/(2n))\cdot f^{(2)}$.
+[^76]: $Q_{n,2}$ can also be seen as the Bernstein polynomial of a so-called _linear differential operator_: $1\cdot f^{(0)} + 0\cdot f^{(1)} + (\lambda(1-\lambda)/(2n))\cdot f^{(2)}$.

+[^77]: This includes the case that $L$ reproduces all functions it maps to (for example, if $L$ maps to polynomials up to degree 5, it reproduces all such polynomials).

 [^78]: A linear space of functions with this property is also called a _Banach space_ (Axler, S., _Measure, Integration & Real Analysis_, Springer, 2020. [**https://doi.org/10.1007/978-3-030-33143-6**](https://doi.org/10.1007/978-3-030-33143-6)).